catgauntlet/react-routing-assessment/README.md

 During development however, I figured out that the time needed to implement Jest with a Server Side Rendered application with session cookies, meant a lot of time lost on mocking all side dependencies, so I decided to go for e2e tests with cypress (luckily also recommended by Next.js) to test the general flow of the application.

-I kept the Jest tests to just the utility file for the route guard.
+I reintroduced the Jest tests later just for the utility method for the route guard.

 ### Git hooks